Chemical Data Reporting (CDR)

 EPA uses the data to support risk screening, assessment, priority setting and management activities.
 Processing and use information reported in 2012 will help EPA screen and prioritize chemicals for the purpose of identifying potential human health and environmental effects.
 Collecting the information every four years will assure that the public has timely access to current and improved data.
 This information will also provide the public with greater access to a wide range of information on those chemicals that are produced in large quantities.
 Improved data will enhance the Agency's ability to more effectively identify and address potential chemical risks.

-For the 2012 CDR submission period, manufacturers (including importers) were required to report full manufacturing data for calendar year 2011 and production volume only for calendar year 2010 for all reportable chemical substances when 2011 site-specific production volume equaled or exceeded 25,000 lb.
-Manufacturers (including importers) were required to report processing and use data for calendar year 2011, for all reportable chemical substances when 2011 site-specific production volume equaled or exceeded 100,000 lb.
+For the 2012 CDR submission period, manufacturers (including importers) were required to report full manufacturing data for calendar year 2011 and production volume only for calendar year 2010 for all reportable chemical substances when 2011 site-specific production volume equaled or exceeded 25,000 lbs.
+Manufacturers (including importers) were required to report processing and use data for calendar year 2011, for all reportable chemical substances when 2011 site-specific production volume equaled or exceeded 100,000 lbs.
+Learn more about CDR reporting requirements.

 View the 2012 Data